 As parents we spoiled him taking him on two-mile walks.
 We admired the Tudor houses while he played with the neighbors dogs or searched for the perfect tree.
 Trips to the drive-through window included chicken nuggets for Chico.

-We took him on vacation with us.
-He played among the pine trees in Maine, cruised the boardwalk in Asbury Park and walked among the brownstones on Embassy Row in Washington DC.
+We took him on many vacations with us.
+He played among the pine trees in Maine, cruised the boardwalk in Asbury Park, and walked among the brownstones on Embassy Row in Washington DC.
 Chico sat on my lap with his head out the window during my first trip to Florida.

 He was my practice child.
-Yes I’m a aware caring for a baby is more involved than caring for a dog—I’ve blogged about it.
-The responsibility and discipline I learned caring for my canine companion helped when Cristian was born.
+Yes I’m a aware caring for a baby is more involved than caring for a dog—I’ve written about it but the responsibility and discipline I learned caring for my canine companion helped when Cristian was born.

 Chico was with us through two miscarriages and three failed IVF cycles.
 Sensing something was wrong he curled up with Esther offering comfort and warmth as if to say, “I’m here for you Mommy.”

-Cristian’s birth was rough on him, he initially refused to acknowledge him—that baby was taking time and attention usually devoted to him.
-He acted up demanding a walk when I was giving the baby a bottle and avoided Cristian, walking around him whenever the baby was placed in front of him.
+Cristian’s birth was a rough adjustment for him, he initially refused to acknowledge him—that baby was taking time and attention usually devoted to him.
+He acted up demanding a walk when I was giving the baby a bottle and avoided Cristian, walking around him whenever we placed the baby in front of him.

-Chico came around after a few weeks when he realized that baby wasn’t going anywhere.
-Coming in from walks he sniffed Cristian’s feet and played with him as he rolled around on comforters.
-He was good when the baby grabbed his fur or an ear.
+After a few weeks Chico accepted the baby, or maybe he realized that baby wasn’t going anywhere.
+Coming inside from walks he stopped and sniffed Cristian’s feet and played with him as the baby rolled around on comforters.
+He was patient when Cristian grabbed his fur or an ear.

-The boys worked as a team when Esther and I assembled the Cristian Zone, the baby’s play area.
-Cristian watched closely as Chico squeezed between the ottoman and the toy box—this was valuable information to be used for future escapes.
+Before long the boys started working as a team.
+When Esther and I assembled the Cristian Zone, the baby’s play area, Cristian watched closely as Chico squeezed between the ottoman and the toy box—this was valuable information to be used for future escapes.

 Chico started showing his age over the past months.
 The sweet disposition was still there but after 18 plus years, his body started betraying him.
 He hips weakened and he needed a diaper because he couldn’t hold his urine.
 The vet, we took him to was shocked—he’d never treated a dog that old.

 Last Tuesday night, he deteriorated further—his back legs stopped supporting him.
-Wrapping him in a blanket, he and Esther came full circle.
-Sitting on the couch with one eye on the World Series and the other on Chico was painful—more painful than Jeurys Familia’s blown save.
+Wrapped in a blanket, on Esther’s lap with the World Series as background noise was painful—more painful than Jeurys Familia’s blown save.

 Chico fought back Wednesday morning, giving us hope as he struggled out his bed.
 Determined to walk, he staggered around on shaky legs defiantly squeezing into the Cristian Zone.
 As evening approached we realized it was a false hope.

 Waking up Friday morning was rough, Chico’s bed was empty, there was no dog to walk.
 I miss his morning walks, with a cup of coffee in one hand and his leash in the other.
-The memory of him racing Esther as she hurried to the subway makes me smile as I type it.
+The memory of him racing Esther to the subway as she hurried off to work makes me smile as I type it.

 His full name was Chicolindo, in Spanish, that means Pretty Boy.
 In Esther’s family there is a long line of Chicolindos—until now.
 Sitting in the vet’s waiting room, I suggested it’s time we retire the name.

 We stayed with him to the end—I’m comforted knowing he went peacefully.
-He was an amazing dog who was more than a pet—he was part of the family.
+He was an amazing dog who was more than a pet—he was family.
 We spoiled him giving him a great life and he rewarded us with better memories.